opencog/opencog/opencog/nlp/lg-dict/README.md

 # LG-Dict

 Modules and functions for generating a LG dictionary entry of a word in the atomspace.

-## LGDictModule
+## Scheme module `(opencog nlp lg-dict)`

-Contains the following scheme primitives coded in C++
+Contains the following scheme primitives:

 - `(lg-get-dict-entry (WordNode "..."))`